 SOPHIE: Teacher I don’t understand a word he’s talking about!

 Get into pairs and rewrite the text using ‘normal’ Latinate verbs.
 What exactly was Chris doing this morning?
-See which pair can write a text which is closest to the original version.
 When you have finished compare notes with the other students and try to arrive at a group conclusion.

 What would you say in the following situations?
 Use one of these phrasal verbs that you have learnt.